 Each student at Sterling deserves to have a positive learning experience.
 We consider two guidelines to be critical to our functioning as an educational community.
 Students who do not abide by these guidelines will experience consequences that may include dismissal from the College.
 Behavior that threatens the physical or mental health, security, privacy, property or learning experience of other members of the community will not be tolerated.

-Our Community Guidebook has the full community behavior guidelines.
+Our Student Handbook has the full community behavior guidelines.